Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 24 *(36m)*
 - **Components**: V, S
 - **Duration**: Instantaneous
 You teleport to switch places with a creature friendly to or [Charmed](conditions.md#charmed) by you, intercepting an attack meant for it.
-You become the attack’s new target.
+You become the attack's new target.
 - **Classes**: Bard
 *(Source: CS)*